|

 Here are some suggestions to help alleviate the social concerns that may be associated with being a vegetarian in a meat-eating world:

-Reassure your friends and family who may be skeptical about your vegetarian diet, that although you don’t eat meat, you are not uncomfortable with them doing so.
+-Reassure your friends and family who may be skeptical about your vegetarian diet, that although you don’t eat meat, you are not uncomfortable with them doing so.
 (If you ARE uncomfortable, that is another story!)

-When you make new friends, let them know reasonably soon that you eat a vegetarian diet, so that they will have that information before they invite you over for dinner.
+-When you make new friends, let them know reasonably soon that you eat a vegetarian diet, so that they will have that information before they invite you over for dinner.
 If they invite you before you get the chance, tell them right away before accepting the invitation.
 As an alternative, you may even suggest going out to a restaurant that you know has vegetarian food, so that everyone can be easily accommodated.

-If you find yourself at a sit-down dinner where the menu is pre-set, just make the best of it and eat the things you can.
+-If you find yourself at a sit-down dinner where the menu is pre-set, just make the best of it and eat the things you can.
 This is probably not the best time to announce that you eat only a vegetarian diet.

-If they are open to it, share recipes or favorite cookbooks with your family and friends so that they will get an idea of how you eat, and they can even use the recipes when they have you over for dinner.
+-If they are open to it, share recipes or favorite cookbooks with your family and friends so that they will get an idea of how you eat, and they can even use the recipes when they have you over for dinner.
 There are many people who simply can’t imagine what a vegetarian diet includes!

-When traveling, take along some portable vegetarian food, such as dried fruit, nuts, healthy chips, crackers and peanut butter, or food bars to avoid having to track down something suitable while on the road.
+-When traveling, take along some portable vegetarian food, such as dried fruit, nuts, healthy chips, crackers and peanut butter, or food bars to avoid having to track down something suitable while on the road.

-Try to keep a sense of humor about reactions to a vegetarian diet.
+-Try to keep a sense of humor about reactions to a vegetarian diet.

 Click here for some interesting and even humorous vegetarian social experiences.

-Restaurant eating
+Restaurant eating on a Vegetarian Diet

 Depending on the part of the world you live in, restaurant eating may also be a challenge for those who eat a vegetarian diet, because in many cases, restaurants do not include meatless meals on their menus--most likely due to the lack of demand for them.
 Oddly enough, the very low-cost restaurants and the very pricey restaurants are usually the most meat-centered.
-However, if you are not too picky, you can usually find something on the menu, or you can ask your server if the kitchen can prepare one of the dishes on the menu without the meat.
-This works well with many pasta dishes, salads and even some sandwiches.
-After all, we have no problem saying, “skip the mayo” or “hold the onions”!

-Portobello mushrooms, which have a kind of “meaty” flavor and texture, have become popular in restaurants as components of meatless sandwiches, “burgers” and other meatless dishes.
 Vegetable stir-fry and even vegetarian sushi is becoming more popular as well.
 In addition, many restaurants that specialize in burgers, will allow you to exchange the meat burger for a veggie burger—and you can still have all the trimmings!

 If you are looking for a restaurant that has a larger selection of vegetarian entrees, you may find Mexican restaurants, Italian restaurants and Chinese and other Asian food restaurants will generally have the widest range of meatless dishes.
 Vegans may have a harder time finding Mexican or Italian food that does not have cheese in it, but Chinese and other Asian food may work well for them.

-One option for more casual eating, especially for vegetarians that include dairy products, is to order a “veggie” sub at the sub sandwich shop or a meatless pie at the pizza place.
+-One option for more casual eating, especially for vegetarians that include dairy products, is to order a “veggie” sub at the sub sandwich shop or a meatless pie at the pizza place.
 Even vegans can skip the cheese in the veggie sub, and still have a great sandwich, but a pizza without cheese may be more of a challenge!
 Many sandwich shops and pizza places are now offering a whole-grain bun or crust, which will make them a more nutritious choice.

-Breakfast is probably the easiest meal to eat out for vegetarians.
 Even a vegan, can find cereals and fruits that will suit their diet, while a lacto-ovo vegetarian will have an even wider selection, including egg dishes, pancakes, and French toast.
 If you find yourself eating at a restaurant that serves breakfast or brunch all day, you can order a nice veggie omelet, which can be as good for supper as it is for breakfast.

 There are even restaurants, usually found in large metropolitan areas, that offer exclusively vegetarian food.
 These can be a real delight for vegetarians, since it is rare to find so many meatless options on the menu.